bmarlow/Ansible-Satellite-Self-Service/1-Deploy_VMs_From_Satellite_with_Ansible/README.md

 ![](./images/satellite_aws_compute_resource.png)

-**You will need to repeat this process for each unique manager/datacenter combo for hypervisors and for each region for cloud providers**
+**You will need to repeat this process for each unique manager/datacenter combo for hypervisors, and for each region for cloud providers**

 A good approach for this would be to adopt a sensical naming architecture (even if unnessary at first) such as DC1-VirtManager1.example.com or Azure-West1-Tenant1.

-### Compute Profiles
+## Compute Profiles
 Compute profiles are analagous to what most cloud providers refer to as instance types, consisting of standardized CPU/RAM/Disk combinations.

 By default, Satellite ships with 3 flavors (Small, Medium, Large).
 Since different providers have different configuration options, you will notice that each Compute Profile will have a configuration section for each Compute Resource that you have configured: